Maruf2309/Maruf2309/README.md

 ## Hi there 👋
 I’m passionate about Artificial Intelligence (AI), Machine Learning (ML), and Data.
 As an enthusiast in this field, I love exploring data, building models, and solving real-world problems.
-My tech stack includes Python, TensorFlow, PyTorch, SQL, and Hadoop.
+My tech stack includes Python, TensorFlow, PyTorch, and SQL.
 I am passionate for navigating AI-Driven Operational Excellence & Workflows!
 Let’s connect and collaborate!
 - 📫 How to reach me **maruf.hossain.1997@gmail.com**